phantombuster/legacy-docs/api.rst

 - Launch and abort agents
 - Get console output, status, progress and messages from an agent
-- Get streaming console output from an agent
+- Get real-time console output from an agent
 - Get user, agent and script records
 - Send emails
+- Write scripts
 - ...

 We deliberately made the API extremely simple to use.
 Any developer should be able to get responses in a matter of minutes.